ydkmlt84/Maintainerr_docs/docs/Installation.md

     You have the <font color="orange"> option </font> to define a User and Group ID for running the container.
 Maintainerr will utilize the user:group setting as it's running user (inside the container), and any files it generates within your host data volume will be associated with this designated user and group.
 If not explicitly specified, the default UID:GID is set to 1000:1000.
     <font color="red">See [Run](#run) and [Compose](#compose) below for examples.</font>

-!!! tip annotate
+!!! tip
     **Make sure your data volume is read/writeable by this UID:GID!**

     It is possible that you will need to change permissions on the host's data directory.
-(1)

     === "Linux Permissions Example"
-        chown -R 1000:1000 /opt/data
+        `chown -R 1000:1000 /opt/data`

     === "Windows Permissions"
         1. Right-click the file or folder you want to set permissions for and select "Properties".